chippyash/simple-accounts-3/README.md

 ## What

-Provides a simple database backed accounting library that allows for a quick implementation of double entry book keeping into an application.
+Provides a simple database backed general ledger accounting library that allows for a quick implementation of double entry book keeping into an application.

 This library replaces [chippyash/simple-accounts](https://github.com/chippyash/simple-accounts)

+This library does not provide sales ledgers, purchase ledgers, or other operational ledgers.
+Your application probably has these in one form or another.
+This provides the 'central' accounting functionality.

+## Why

+Whilst full blown accounting systems are available, requiring a massive integration effort, some applications simply need to be able keep some form of internal account.
+This library is the direct descendant of something I wrote for a client many years ago to keep account of game points earned on a web site.
+Using the double entry accounting paradigm allowed the site owner to keep track of who had gathered points, and in which ways, whilst at the same time seeing what this meant to their business as game points translated into real world value for the customer by way of discounts and prizes.

 ## Requirements
 You will need MariaDB >=10 with the [OQGraph plugin](https://mariadb.com/kb/en/library/oqgraph-storage-engine/)